MarvinXLII/BravelyRandomize2/README.md

 #### BOSS SHUFFLER

+- Bosses were rescaled a bit.
+In my experience they were beatable, but they can get really brutal, especially in the early game.
+Select this option at your own risk!

 - Various enemy attacks and healing abilities had to be rescaled.
 In some cases, they had to be rescaled based on either the user's or the targets HP.
 Most are done fairly (in my opinion), e.g. Roddy's